Snow and Ice Close Schools, Stall Travelers

 Thirteen inches of snow was reported at Utica, N.Y., with 10 inches by midday in central Indiana, 9 in Illinois and up to a foot in Missouri.
 Snow flurries were reported as far south as Alabama.

-Up to 21 inches fell along the Great Lakes in upstate New York.
-Rochester's total this season jumped from 43 inches to 64, 13 more inches than all of last season, and Buffalo's 10 inches of new snow gave it a season total of just over 88 inches, up from 35 at this time last year.
+Up to 18 inches fell along the Great Lakes in upstate New York.
+Rochester’s total this season jumped from 43 inches to 58, seven more inches than all of last season, and Buffalo’s 10 inches of new snow gave it a season total of just over 88 inches, up from 35 at this time last year.

 In New England, Concord, N.H., had 6 inches by afternoon, for a total so far this season of more than 40 inches, compared with 35 during all of last winter.

-Boston's Logan Airport was closed eight times throughout the day for snow removal, and Cleveland's airport was closed for two hours.
-Non-emergency car travel was banned in a dozen of Ohio's hardest-hit counties.
+Boston’s Logan Airport closed for 30 minutes for snow removal, and Cleveland’s airport was closed for two hours.
+Non-emergency car travel was banned in a dozen of Ohio’s hardest-hit counties.

 Snow-packed, icy highways stopped motorists in the Midwest.